Douglas College > Student Services > Financial > Financial Aid > Awards > Science and Technology awards

 The SACN (Small Animal Care Nursing) Award of Distinction was established in 2009 by Hills Pet Nutrition to recognize and reward Veterinary Technology students in their 2nd year of the program who “go the extra mile.

 Zoetis - Fred Dumbrell Graduation Award of Distinction

 Pfizer Animal Health established this annual award in 2009 to recognize the work of students enrolled in the Veterinary Technology program at Douglas College.
 In 2012 Pfizer committed to funding the award for an additional three years (2012 – 2014).
 The award was renamed in 2013, when Pfizer Animal Health became Zoetis Canada.
 At that time Zoetis Canada agreed to continue Pfizer’s pledge and has been supporting Veterinary Technology students ever since.

-Veterinary Technology Trust Award of Distinction
+Veterinary Technology Trust Award

 The Veterinary Technology department established this fund (originally named the Animal Health Technology Pet Trust Award of Distinction) in 2009 to recognize and reward students enrolled in the Veterinary Technology Program at Douglas College.
 In 2016 it was decided that this fund could also be used to support the Veterinary Technology Trust Bursary if there were insufficient funds available for distribution annually.